whatdoesthequantsay/whatdoesthequantsay.github.io/_posts/2014-05-23-how-to-stay-aliveunderwater-part-1.md

 shortcoming of their curriculum.
 Divers must know how quickly they are consuming gas in order to safely plan and execute their dives.

 We measured our SAC in four feet of water in a pristine outdoor swimming pool of the nicest days of the year.
 In other words, there was no surge, no current, and no stress.
-Under normal scuba conditions which are more challenging than a shallow swimming pool, we generally use double our SAC rate in our calculations to give us a safety margin.
+Under normal scuba conditions which are more challenging than a shallow swimming pool, we generally use a SAC rate of 1.0 cubic feet per minute in our calculations to give us a safety margin.

 ### Ambient pressure ###